Innocent or Injured Spouse relief

 Injured Spouse Relief

-If you believe you qualify for Injured Spouse or Innocent Spouse Relief or if you received a Non-Requestor Questionnaire because your ex-spouse filed for Innocent Spouse Relief, you should contact IRS Hostage Negotiators for assistance.
+If you believe you qualify for Injured Spouse or Innocent Spouse Relief or if you received a Non-Requestor Questionnaire because your ex-spouse filed for Innocent Spouse Relief, you should contact Tax Hostage for assistance.